spm/spm-docs/docs/tutorials/opm/coreg/index.md

 3. 3 points on the head shape mesh
 4. 3 point on the corresponding mesh file with the head and helmet present

-##  Optical Co-registration to a template
-The optical co-registration requires that the head shape file `S.headfile` be provided in any format that the `gifti` function supports as well as the 4 sets of fiducial points.
+Once the points are marked we can do the registration.
+The  co-registration requires that the head shape file `S.headfile` be provided in any format that the `gifti` function supports as well as the 4 sets of fiducial points we have marked.
 Note that the fiducial points are provided to the functions in row order.

 ```matlab
 S=[];